Giving and collectively charging for intra-fund advice

 What about MySuper and conflicted remuneration?

-the financial product advice given to clients by the AFS licensee or representative: s963A of the Corporations Act.
+- the financial product advice given to clients by the AFS licensee or representative (see section 963A of the Corporations Act).

-In March 2013, we provided guidance on complying with the conflicted remuneration provisions and other banned remuneration in Divs 4 and 5 of Pt 7.7A of the Corporations Act: see Regulatory Guide 246 Conflicted remuneration (RG 246).
+We have provided guidance on complying with the provisions on conflicted and other banned remuneration in Divisions 4 and 5 of Part 7.7A of the Corporations Act: see Regulatory Guide 246 Conflicted and other banned remuneration (RG 246).

 Your authorisation to offer a MySuper product can be cancelled by the Australian Prudential Regulation Authority (APRA) if it is satisfied that you have charged conflicted remuneration.
-If you are an AFS licensee, ASIC may also take regulatory action in this case.
+If you are an AFS licensee, ASIC may also take regulatory action.

 How do the FOFA reforms apply to intra-fund advice?

-This means that all personal advice, including intra-fund advice, that is provided to members must comply with Pt 7.7A of the Corporations Act, including:
+This means that all personal advice, including intra-fund advice, that is provided to members must comply with Part 7.7A, including:

-the obligation for advice to be appropriate (s961G), and
+- the obligation for advice to be appropriate (section 961G)

-the conflicted remuneration provisions (Divs 4 and 5 of Pt 7.7A of the Corporations Act): see paragraph 1.8 of the Explanatory Memorandum.
+- the conflicted remuneration provisions (Divisions 4 and 5 of Part 7.7A) – see paragraph 1.8 of the Explanatory Memorandum.

 The best interests duty and the appropriateness of advice may be particularly relevant when providing advice to a member to move from the MySuper option to a Choice option.